jupyter-xeus/xeus-cling/README.md

 ## Installation

-xeus-cling has been packaged for the conda package manager on the **Linux** and **OS X** platforms.
+xeus-cling has been packaged for the mamba (or conda) package manager on the **Linux** and **OS X** platforms.
 At the moment, we are not providing packages for the **Windows** platform.

-To ensure that the installation works, it is preferable to install `xeus-cling` in a fresh conda environment.
-It is also needed to use a [miniconda](https://conda.io/miniconda.html) installation because with the full [anaconda](https://www.anaconda.com/) you may have a conflict with the `ZeroMQ` library which is already installed in the anaconda distribution.
+To ensure that the installation works, it is preferable to install `xeus-cling` in a fresh environment.
+It is also needed to use a [miniforge](https://github.com/conda-forge/miniforge) or [miniconda](https://conda.io/miniconda.html) installation because with the full [anaconda](https://www.anaconda.com/) you may have a conflict with the `ZeroMQ` library which is already installed in the anaconda distribution.

-### Installation from conda
+### Installation with mamba or conda

-The safest usage is to create an environment named `cling` with your miniconda installation:
+The safest usage is to create an environment named `cling`:

 ```
-conda create -n cling
+mamba create -n cling
-conda activate cling  # Or `source activate cling` for conda < 4.6
+source activate cling
 ```

 Then you can install in this environment `xeus-cling` and its dependencies

 ```
-conda install xeus-cling -c conda-forge
+mamba install xeus-cling -c conda-forge
 ```

 ### Installation from source